themirrazz/pxt-web-apis/README.md

 * Battery Status API - 50.0%
   * It is currently implemented using a shim; a real implementation will come using C++ eventually.
 * User Agent - 100.0%
+* Vibration API - 0.4%
+  * A shim is in place; it will be implemented on pin 2.
+* WebUSB - 0.0%
 * Media Devices API - 0.0%
 * [Media Session API](https://developer.mozilla.org/en-US/docs/Web/API/Navigator/mediaSession) - 0.0%
 * Local Storage/Session Storage - 85.2%